BioroboticsLab/bb_analysis/system1/README.md

 # bb_analysis system 1

-From the ongoing bb_analysis project the first release of a minimal productive system.

-This program depends on our PostgreSQL database schema for the pipeline output.
+This is the now obsolete first system for use with our PostgreSQL database schema.
-Since we already have plans to migrate to a revised database there is likely to be a `system2` released.

 ## Usage